Veterans Affairs Research Products

 Team Red White and Blue (RWB) aims to transform the way America supports its wounded veterans when they return from active duty, by creating a community of veterans, their families, and American citizens who can enjoy authentic social interaction and shared experiences through activities and events all across America.
 INSCT Research Fellow Nicholas J. Armstrong is a volunteer director of veterans outreach and athlete with the local Central New York chapter and serves on the Empire State Marathon race committee.

-A History of SU & Veterans Affairs
+The Proud History of Syracuse University & Veterans Affairs

 A military-friendly school, Syracuse University has a long history in welcoming service members and veterans on campus …